FreeCAD/FreeCAD-documentation/wiki/How_to_install_additional_workbenches.md

 ## Installing on Mac

-How to install additional workbenches and addons on MacOS
+How to install additional workbenches and addons on macOS

 <div class="mw-collapsible-content">